madhavikollya/terraform/README.md

 # Terraform

+Here i am introducing you all to terraform and do check all the codes mentioned separately as folders.

-we use terraform to build a infrastructure in aws/azure/gcp.
+- Terraform is a magical third party tool. we use terraform to build a infrastructure as code in aws/azure/gcp.
 It is IaC (Infrastructure as code) tool.
-we use Harshicorp configuration language to write it.
+It is written in Harshicorp configuration language.

 # Cloud alternatives for terraform
 AWS- Cloud formation template (JSON/YAML)
 AZURE- ARM Templates
 GCP- GDE

-# 3 important compartments
+# 3 important Blocks
 Provider , region info

 Resource configuration